yorozc/House-Price-Predictor/README.md

 - Pandas
 - Seaborn
 - Scikit-Learn
-Datasets were gathered from Kaggle
+- Datasets were gathered from Kaggle

-## Link to explanation video and Demo
+## Link to explanation Demo with resources
 - https://vimeo.com/908924116?share=copy